robertbaker13/phase-0-handbook/FAQ.md

 **A:** From this point, all of our sessions will be conducted via google hangout.
 If you signed up properly, you should have an event on your google calendar with a link to join the video call.
 Join the call at the appropriate times.
 Follow [these instructions](intro-gps-signup.md) to sign up.

 **Q: How do I change my DBC email address?** <br>
 **A:** Unfortunately this isn't very simple at this point since we use multiple systems.
-You should first change your email address on [Dev Bootcamp's Application Website](http://apply.devbootcamp.com/) and then contact the [facilitator](contact-and-support-list.md) with the following template to change your address:
+You should first change your email address on [Dev Bootcamp's Application Website](http://apply.devbootcamp.com/) and then contact us at phase0@devbootcamp.com with the following template to change your address:

   Please include (just copy paste and fill in):